sujithq/ai-inference/CONTRIBUTING.md

 1. Make your change, add tests, and make sure the tests still pass:
    `npm run test`
 1. Make sure your code is correctly formatted: `npm run format`
-1. Update `dist/index.js` using `npm run build`.
+1. Update `dist/index.js` using `npm run bundle`.
 This creates a single JavaScript file that is used as an entrypoint for the action
 1. Push to your fork and [submit a pull request][pr]
 1. Pat yourself on the back and wait for your pull request to be reviewed and